 Convergent vs divergent thinking: what’s the difference?

-Convergent and divergent thinking are opposite forces and call for very different mindsets.
+Convergent and divergent thinking are opposite forces that call for very different mindsets.
 While it’s impossible—and contradictory—to engage in both kinds of thinking at the same time, using both types of thinking throughout the problem-solving process will enhance the overall outcome.
+Let’s take a closer look at the differences between divergent thinking vs convergent thinking.

 What is divergent thinking?